The Chi

 The Chi (/'shai/ SHY) is an American drama television series created by Lena Waithe about life in a neighborhood on the South Side of Chicago.
 In May 2024, the series was renewed for a seventh season; which premiered on May 18, 2025.
 In May 2025, the series was renewed for an eighth season.
 Five months later, it was announced that the eighth season would be the final season.
+The eighth and final season premiered on May 22, 2026 on Paramount+.

 Premise

 The Chi is described as following "a fateful turn of events that sends shockwaves through a community on the Southside of Chicago and connects the lives of Emmett, Brandon, Ronnie and Kevin in unexpected ways."